|

 ·

-Good speed control with
+Good speed control with lots of rate

 ·

-Backing through an
+Backing through an obstacle with

-obstacle with straightness, cadence and speed while having the horse
+straightness, cadence and speed while having the horse

 ·

-Keeping the horse
+Keeping the horse collected and

-collected and correct throughout the obstacle maintaining the proper
+correct throughout the obstacle maintaining the proper

 framed body